LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Method

 As shown in Figure \ref{fig:cconv}(a), \textbf{a naive solution} to integrate mixed-precision quantization with pruning is to organize each bit-width quantization operation and the corresponding pruning mask into a separate branch and update each branch individually, which can be described

 where $W^{(j)}$ represents the weight tensor of $j$-th branch, $Q_j$ is a quantization function that follows \cite{cai2017deep}, which quantizes the input value by the $j$-th candidate bitwidth. $mask^{(j)} $ is a binary matrix where each element indicates whether the weights have been pruned (assigned a 0) or retained (assigned a 1) of $j$-th branch.
-The details of pruning method will be introduced in Supplementary. $W_q^{(j)}$ and $ e^{(j)}(W)$ represent the quantized weights and operation of $j$-th branch respectively. $\beta^{(j)}$ is the weight of $j$-th operation and $B$ denotes the bit-width candidate space.
+The pruning method follows the \cite{sehwag2020hydra}. $W_q^{(j)}$ and $ e^{(j)}(W)$ represent the quantized weights and operation of $j$-th branch respectively. $\beta^{(j)}$ is the weight of $j$-th operation and $B$ denotes the bit-width candidate space.
 However, this approach significantly increases the computation, as we need to update the weights and mask for each individual branch.
 Additionally, it has been found in \cite{cai2020rethinking} that branches with low $\beta$ values receive few gradients, potentially leading to the under-trained of weights and mask.

 In contrast, our CompConv provides \textbf{a more efficient solution} by sharing the weights and pruning mask among all branches within a block.
 As depicted in Figure \ref{fig:cconv}(b), we first quantize $W$ with different bit-width in different branches to get $W_q$ and then perform pruning $mask$ on the weighted average of $W_q$.
 The Equation (\ref{eq:sf1}-\ref{eq:sf4}) can be rewritten as